Single strandings,

 the whales can and cannot tolerate.

-March 4 1998 - NATO tests of
+LONDON, March 4 1998 -

-coast of Greece, scientists said today.
+whales off the coast of Greece, scientists said today.

 Twelve Cuvier beaked whales, a deep diving breed that is rarely stranded, washed